trueagi-io/hyperon-pln/metta/synthesis/experiments/README.md

 - `synthesize-via-type-checking.metta`: experiment to implement a
   synthesizer from scratch attempting to use the type checker to check the validity of combinations.
-It fails because the type checker is static.

 - `synthesize-via-superpose.metta`: experiment similar to
   `synthesize-via-type-checking.metta` but simplified by using superposition.
-It fails for the same reason.
+It fails because the type checker is static.

 - `unify-via-let.metta`: experiment to demonstrate that full syntactic unification can be achieved with the `let` operator.